rollandvass/rollandvass/README.md

   - I'm also a 'free-time' music producer — it's more of a hobby.
   - I have quite a tendency to start exploring CyberSecurity.
   - I love IoT stuff man.
+  - No, I'm not wearing glasses anymore if you were wondering. 🧐

 Oh, and did I mention?
 I have a soft spot for computer networking — it’s like the backbone that ties all my tech obsessions together.